 Our vision, values, operating principles, reporting structure and mission are outlined within our Strategic Plan.

-Overview of the legislation that determines the operations of the Board and the Funding Committee.
+An overview of the legislation that determines the operations of the Board is available on the Legislation page.